Your son makes his high school basketball team. You respond in one of four ways:

 - Tell all the other parents how talented your son is.
 Tell them how the coaches are building their offense around him because he’s so much better than the other boys, and how hard it will be for him to choose between the NFL and the NBA after he gets recruited by a Division 1 college.

-If sports parents who answered #4, you may be a Wacko Sports Parent.
+If you are a sports parents who answered #4, you may be a Wacko Sports Parent.
 You’re just so proud of your child and the long hours of training, the dedication, and the natural athletic ability.

 Somewhere along the way, however, that normal parental pride has morphed into an ultra-competitive, bruising, almost fanatical support that makes these parents completely lose perspective.